szepeviktor/phpstan-wordpress/README.md

     - Decide [what to load](https://github.com/szepeviktor/debian-server-tools/blob/master/webserver/wordpress/_core-is.php#L58-L100)
 - Avoid using core constants, use core functions or `MYPLUGIN_PATH`
 - Avoid bad parts of PHP
-    - functions: extract, compact, list
+    - functions: eval, extract, compact, list
 - If you need robust code try avoiding all kinds of type casting (e.g. `if` needs a boolean), see [Variable handling functions](https://www.php.net/manual/en/ref.var.php)
 - If you are not bound by PHP 5.x consider following